code4me/4me-app-builder-nodejs/README.md

 * The secret values provided by the customer in the [UI Extension](#ui-extension) related to the integration.
 * The webhook policy details of the [app webhook](#app-webhook-and-automation-rules) related to the integration.
-* The [4me application token](#scopes-and-4me-application-token) required to access data in the 4me customer account.
+* The [4me application token](#scopes-and-4me-tokens) required to access data in the 4me customer account.
+* The [4me authorization grant token](#scopes-and-4me-tokens) required to access data in the 4me customer account on behalf of the currently logged in user.

 The framework provides a [default implementation of the secrets webhook](#secrets-lambda) making use of the [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).